folkehelseinstituttet/Fhi.Frontend.NgComponents/CONTRIBUTING.md

 ## License

-Fhi.FrontendBibliotek is under the [MIT license](https://github.com/folkehelseinstituttet/Fhi.FrontendBibliotek/blob/main/LICENSE).
-By contributing to Fhi.FrontendBibliotek, you assert that:
+Fhi.Frontend.NgComponents is under the [MIT license](https://github.com/folkehelseinstituttet/Fhi.Frontend.NgComponents/blob/main/LICENSE).
+By contributing to Fhi.Frontend.NgComponents, you assert that:

 - The contribution is your own original work.
 - You have the right to assign the copyright for the work (it is not owned by your employer, or